Mame32 the storyArticles

 - Type the correct command to launch the game "MAME.EXE sf2"

-This process may seem very natural and easy for those users who are used to the command console, but for those users who are not used to such an environment, it will be tedious and challenging.
-That is why a lot of variants of MAME appeared, which incorporated a graphic interface that made life much easier for the end-user of this great arcade machine emulator.
+This process may seem natural and easy for users who are used to the command console, but for those not used to such an environment, it will be tedious and challenging.
+That is why many variants of MAME appeared, which incorporated a graphic interface that made life much easier for the end-user of this great arcade machine emulator.

 One of these alternatives that incorporated a graphic interface in MAME was called Mame32, and it was a great success.